hazybluedot/manager_review/README.md

 2. Select *Published Copies*
 3. From the *Action* drop down to the left of the quiz for the manager review select "Scores"
 4. Once the scores page loads click the *Export* link and then the *Export* button
-5. Open the downloaded file in your spreadsheet program of choice and save as a CSV file.
+5. Open the downloaded file in your spreadsheet program of choice and save to a Unicode CSV format.
+If using Excel select *Unicode Text* from the *Save as type* option.
+In its infinite wisdom, Microsoft decided that when exporting to CSV the only encoding option is ASCII.